Another great field trial with EPRI on AI for NDE completed!

 My take: this is not the understanding you need.
 The AI courses are not going to help here.
 They might be interesting in their own right, but even if you become an AI professor, this will not provide the understanding you need to safely use them in an NDE setting.
 For this, you'll need a different kind of understanding.

 The analogy I sometimes use is that of car racing.
 The mechanic will need a thorough understanding on the car to tune the car to be a winner.
 But this will not make them a good driver.
-The driver will need a thorouth understanding of the car behavior to be a winner, but this will not make them a good mechanic.
+The driver will need a thorough understanding of the car behavior to be a winner, but this will not make them a good mechanic.
 Neither one will win races without the other.

 So it is with AI and NDE.
 The AI vendor will need to understand the mechanics behind AI to pick the right models and to train a robust solution.
 They'll also need to know quite a bit about NDE and the inspections to avoid pitfalls.
 This will still not make them inspectors.